zhongl/scala-with-cats/src/pages/type-classes/given.md

 In section we'll go through Scala's language features that implement contextual abstraction.
 Once we have a firm understanding of the mechanics of contextual abstraction, we'll move on to their use.

-The language features for contextual abstraction have changed from Scala 2 to Scala 3.
-In the table below I show the Scala 3 and the Scala 2 equivalents of the main features.
+The language features for contextual abstraction have changed their names from Scala 2 to Scala 3.
+In the table below I show the Scala 3 features, and their Scala 2 equivalents.
+If you use Scala 2 you'll find that you can largely translate the code to Scala 2 just by changing the names as appropriate.

 +------------------+---------------------+
 | Scala 3          | Scala 2             |